Be Structured is Your Managed Service Provider That Can Support Your Business Through a FINRA Audit

 - How the company advertised and who their target audience was during that time.

 This is a normal exam that happens every year.
-This is not the same as one of the surprise FINRA exams or audits that are akin to an audit done by the state or the SEC.
+This is not the same as one of the surprise FINRA exams or audits akin to an audit done by the state or the SEC.
 The point of audits is to make sure everything matches between filings and reality, plus make sure that the investments being made make sense according to who they are being invested for.

-Since the rules of compliance change so regularly, it may be the best option to consider using a computer software that tracks all of the information for the firm or broker.
+Since the rules of compliance change so regularly, it may be the best option to consider using computer software that tracks all of the information for the firm or broker.
 However, that is an individual decision.
 What matters is that steps are being taken to keep all information used for these investments safe and out of the prying hands of hackers.
-It needs to be a conscious effort to make investments ethically plus keep that personal information safe.
+It needs to be a conscious effort to make investments ethically, plus keep that personal information safe.
 If this is not followed, chances are a FINRA audit will follow.

 Avoiding a FINRA Audit

 If you want to avoid a FINRA audit for possible compliance issues, then there are certain things you can do to help.
 They include: